-(b)(i) The scope, extent and quality of the Sponsor's experience in providing housing or related services to minority persons or families.
+(b)(1) The scope, extent and quality of the Sponsor's experience in providing housing or related services to minority persons or families.
 (5 points maximum)

-NOTE: If the Sponsor has no previous housing {D0204300.DOC / 1}141 experience, all relevant supportive services (Technical Processing - FHEO) - continued Project No.

-experience should be examined.

-(b)(ii) The scope, extent and quality of the Sponsor's ties to the community at large and to the minority and elderly (202) disability (811) communities in particular.
-(5 points maximum)

-The scope, extent, and quality of the Sponsor's ties to the minority community.
-(2 points)

-NOTE: The Project Manager will rate the scope, extent and quality of the Sponsor's ties to the community at large and to the elderly (202) or disability (811) community in particular.

-RATING FACTOR 2 - NEED/EXTENT OF THE PROBLEM (15 points)

-Did the Sponsor utilize the community's Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyses fair housing issues and was prepared by a local planning or similar organization in identifying the level of the problem and the urgency in meeting the need of the project?
-Extra consideration should be given to the Sponsor that also shows how the AI or other planning documents support the need for the project.
+NOTE: If the Sponsor has no previous housing $\{D0204228.DOC / 1\}131$ experience, all relevant supportive services (Technical Processing - FHEO) - continued Project No experience should be examined.
+Recommended rating: Comments: (b)(2) The scope, extent and quality of the Sponsor's ties to the community at large and to the minority and elderly (202) disability (811) communities in particular.
+(5 points maximum) The scope, extent, and quality of the Sponsor's ties to the minority community.
+(2 points) NOTE: The Project Manager will rate the scope, extending and quality of the Sponsor's ties to the community at large and to the elderly (202) or disability (811) community in particular.
+(3 points) Recommended rating: Comments: RATING FACTOR 2 - NEED/EXTENT OF THE PROBLEM (13 points) Did the Sponsor utilize the community's Analysis of Impediments to Fair Housing Choice (AI) or other planning document that analyses fair housing issues and was prepared by a local planning or similar organization in identifying the level of the problem and the urgency in meeting the need of the project?
+Extra consideration should be given to the Sponsor that also shows how the AI or other planning document support the need for the project.
 NOTE: Although FHEO doesn't rate this Factor, its comments are to be considered in the award of points by the Project Manager.

-{D0204300.DOC / 1}142
+Comments:

-(Technical Processing - FHEO) - continued Project No.
+(Technical Processing - FHEO) - continued Project No. •